Mary Schlarb, Ph.D.

 Mary started her career in international education in 1992, working for the intercultural education organization VIA Programs in California and Indonesia.
 As an undergraduate in International Relations at Stanford, she studied abroad in France, and served as a graduate research fellow in the Philippines while completing her Master’s in International Agriculture and Rural Development at Cornell.
 She has served as a community development consultant in Indonesia, Thailand, and Malaysia, and for the U.N.
 Food and Agricultural Organization.
-She is currently pursuing a Ph.D. in Comparative International Development Education through the University of Minnesota – Twin Cities.
+She holds a Ph.D. in Comparative International Development Education from the University of Minnesota – Twin Cities.

 As director of the office and the College’s senior international officer, Mary leads international partnership development, education abroad and incoming student programs, and international student and scholars services, with the aim of facilitating student, faculty, and staff intercultural exchange and campus internationalization.